-- 1. When developing regional coordination procedures as required by Article 21(2)(e) all TSOs of a Outage Coordination Region shall define: - a) the frequency, scope and type of coordination which shall take place at least for the Year-Ahead and Week-Ahead time horizons; - arrangements to ensure the participation of Regional Security Coordination Initiatives operating in the concerned Outage Coordination Region in the Outage Coordination Process; and - c) procedures for the validation of the Year-Ahead Relevant Grid Element Availability Plans by all TSOs of the Outage Coordination Region. - 2.
-Each TSO shall participate in the Outage Coordination Process of its Outage Coordination Regions in accordance with Article 22(1). - 3.
-If Outage Incompatibilities arise between different Outage Coordination Regions, all TSOs of those Outage Coordination Regions shall coordinate to relieve these Outage Incompatibilities. - 4.
-Each TSO shall provide all TSOs of its Outage Coordination Region(s) with all relevant information at its disposal on those projects relating to the Transmission Network, Distribution Network,
+- 1. When developing regional coordination procedures as required by Article 21(3)(e) all Outage Coordinating TSOs of an Outage Coordination Region shall define: - a) the frequency, scope and type of coordination which shall take place at least for the Year-Ahead and Week-Ahead time horizons; - arrangements to ensure the participation of Regional Security Coordination Initiatives operating in the concerned Outage Coordination Region in the Outage Coordination Process; and - c) procedures for the validation of the Year-Ahead Relevant Grid Element Availability Plans by all Outage Coordinating TSOs of the Outage Coordination Region. - 2.
+Each Outage Coordinating TSO shall participate in the Outage Coordination Process of its Outage Coordination Regions in accordance with Article 22(1).

-Closed Distribution Network, Self-Planned Interconnectors, Power Generating Modules, or Demand Facilities that impact on the operation of the Responsibility Area of another TSO.

-- 5. Each TSO shall provide all DSOs with the Connection Point to the Transmission System with all relevant information at its disposal on the Transmission Network related projects that impact on the operation of the Distribution Network of this DSO. - 6.
-Each TSO shall provide all CDSOs with the Connection Point to the Transmission System with all relevant information at its disposal on the Transmission Network related projects that impact on the operation of the Closed Distribution Network of this CDSO.
+- 3. If Outage Incompatibilities arise between different Outage Coordination Regions, each Outage Coordinating TSO of those Outage Coordination Regions shall contribute to relieve these Outage Incompatibilities. - 4.
+Each Outage Coordinating TSO shall provide all Outage Coordinating TSOs of its Outage Coordination Region(s) with all relevant information at its disposal on those infrastructure projects relating to the Transmission System, Distribution Network, Closed Distribution Network, Power Generating Modules, or Demand Facilities that impact on the operation of the Responsibility Area of another TSO. - 5.
+Each Outage Coordinating TSO shall provide all DSOs of Transmission Connected Distribution Networks located in its Responsibility Area with all relevant information at its disposal on the Transmission System related infrastructure projects that impact on the operation of the Distribution Network of these DSOs. - 6.
+Each Outage Coordinating TSO shall provide all CDSOs of Transmission Connected Closed Distribution Networks located in its Responsibility Area with all relevant information at its disposal on the Transmission System related infrastructure projects that impact on the operation of the Closed Distribution Network of these CDSOs.